Philippines flag

-The postal code for Maimbung is 7409 in Autonomous Region in Muslim Mindanao, Sulu, Philippines.
-The table below lists ZIP codes and postcodes for places within Maimbung.
+The Postal Codes (ZIP Codes) for Maimbung is 7409 in Sulu, Autonomous Region in Muslim Mindanao, Sulu, Philippines.
+The table below lists Postal Codes and postcodes for places within Maimbung.

 Postal Codes for Places in Maimbung